 The energy sales system applied to renewable energy

-In the framework of a corporate PPA on site, the company provides a space available for the production of renewable energy (photovoltaic panels, cogeneration…), and commits to buying back electricity or gas produced during a defined period.
+In the context of a corporate PPA (Power Purchase Agreement) or SPA (Steam Purchase Agreement) on site, the company makes space available to produce renewable energy (photovoltaic panels, cogeneration, etc.) and undertakes to buy back the electricity or steam produced during a defined period.

-This operation cannot be consolidated according to the IFRS norms.
-Its’ choice depends above all on the possible taxes associated with the sale of energy which reduces the profitability of this operation.
+This operation cannot be consolidated under IFRS.
+Its choice therefore depends above all on the possible taxes associated with the sale of energy which reduce the profitability of the operation.

 With the help of its team of financial experts, Orygeen offers its clients optimised financing solutions.
 Depending on the case, these solutions can be deconsolidated so as not to affect the company’s financial ratios.
 The invested assets are carried by a financial vehicle (SPV) for the duration of the contract and provide the solution expected by the client within the framework of a CPE or PPA/SPA type contract.
 This involves :

 Developing the supply service contract